popphp/pop-paginator/README.md

 You can set many options to tailor the paginator's look and functionality:

-* number of items per page
+* Number of items per page
-* range of the page sets
+* Range of the page sets
-* separator between the page links
+* Separator between the page links
-* the on/off classes of the page links
+* Classes for the on/off page links
-* the bookend characters
+* Bookend characters
     + start
     + previous
     + next